The best places to travel in June

 Average daily budget: $200-$250

-June is a top time to visit London to enjoy rewarding walks that’ll see you experience the city in fresh ways.
+June is a great time to visit London to enjoy rewarding walks that’ll see you experience the city in fresh ways.

 Beyond the more obvious routes that cover Royal Parks from Trafalgar Square to Lancaster Gate, don’t miss following Regent’s Canal from cool Camden Lock to Little Venice.

-London being one of the world’s best cities, you can also expect stacks of special summer events to be held in parks, cultural ventures and museums, from open-air theatre, to music festivals.
+London being one of the world’s best cities, you can also expect an array of special summer events to be held in parks, cultural ventures and museums, from open-air theater, to music festivals.

 Where to stay: for sleek chic, Boundary London in Shoreditch has a rooftop bar, with rooms and suites themed around different art styles.